Polynesian tattoo symbols for peace

 Kava leaves design

 Kava was a sacred plant, often used in religious ceremonies due to its lightly intoxicating properties that favored a state of peace and openness.
+It also symbolizes blessing and healing.

-Marquesan cross
+Marquesan Cross

 Marquesan cross symbol